dootje-2004/web-docker-https/README.md

 ### Distribution of the root certificate

-How you distribute the root certificate depends on the browser.
+How you distribute the root certificate depends on your browser and operating system.

-#### Firefox
+#### Firefox on Linux

 * To import the CA certificate, open Firefox and select *Settings* from the application menu in the upper right corner.